PostHog/posthog.com/contents/blog/posthog-first-five.md

 ## 1. Marius Andra

 James and co-founder Tim (CTO) were frantically trying to hit their launch deadline, but there was a problem.
-They wanted to build libraries that would make PostHog work on mobile, desktop and other programming languages, but they didn't have capacity to complete the work themselves.
+They wanted libraries for mobile, desktop and other programming languages, but they didn't have capacity to complete the work themselves.

-Handily, James noticed a similar hobby project that launched on Hacker News around the time, and he reached out to the creator to offer them some contract work to build the SDKs.
+Handily, James noticed a similar hobby project that launched on Hacker News recently.
+He reached out to the creator to offer them some contract work to build the SDKs.
 Marius was the creator.

-"Just from watching him do some actual work with us, it was really clear that he was very talented, and that's why we thought, hey, we should just get him in full-time."
+James: "Just from watching him do some actual work with us, it was really clear that he was very talented, and that's why we thought, hey, we should just get him in full-time."

 And that's how Marius become employee no.1 at PostHog.